 Threats of Asian Lion

-Asian lions were hunted, shot, and poisoned to protect domestic animals from possible predation, and this remains a risk to this day.
+Asiatic lions were hunted, shot, and poisoned to protect domestic animals from possible predation, and this remains a risk to this day.
 Some poaching occurs and there is evidence of organized gangs forming with the express purpose of poaching these lions.
 Asian lions are also in danger from electrified fences that farmers put up to keep grazing animals out of their fields.

 A large number of these magnificent felines have also fallen into the open well shafts dug in the area, where they drown.
 This is a considerable risk since there are approximately 20,000 wells in close proximity to the Gir Forest National Park.

-The Asiatic Lion Reintroduction Project is attempting to restore additional wild populations with captive-bred animals, though the state of Gujarat is resisting this as they wish to retain their unique status as the only home of wild Asian lions.
+The Asiatic Lion Reintroduction Project is attempting to restore additional wild populations with captive-bred animals, though the state of Gujarat is resisting this as they wish to retain its unique status as the only home of wild Asian lions.

 David Sheldrick Wildlife Trust